 How it can help specific injuries

 - Ankle injuries — Physical therapy can help people with ankle sprains reduce their pain.
 It can also help them regain their strength, motion, and balance; return to normal activity levels; and avoid reinjury.

 - Pulled muscles — Soft tissue mobilization is a sports physical therapy method that can help pulled muscles.
 Physical therapists will put skilled pressure on the injured muscle to help break up scar tissue and promote healing.

 - Knee injuries — An injury can limit movement in your knee joint or muscles.
 Physical therapy helps to improve mobility by strengthening muscles around your knee joints..

 Experienced a sports-related injury?
 Sports physical therapy from Armor PT can help

 Even if you are fit, train a lot, warm up and stretch properly, you can still get hurt.
 If you’re an athlete who’s been injured, talk with the physical therapists at Armor Physical Therapy about developing a treatment plan for you.
 We can help you regain your strength and mobility and come back fitter than before to prevent future injuries.

 We also offer training services to help athletes grow more fit and coordinated.
 Even if you haven’t been injured, you can benefit from physical therapy training.

-If you’re ready to start your treatment, then contact us today to schedule your first appointment.
+If you’re ready to start your treatment, contact us today to schedule your first appointment.